giuliano-marinelli/nestjs-graphql-filter/README.md

 ["profile", "sessions"]
 ```

-`getTypeORMRelations()`: returns a object formatted for been used in TypeORM repository find relations parameter.
+`getTypeORMRelations(include?)`: returns a object formatted for been used in TypeORM repository find relations parameter.
+Also some extra relations can be added using include parameter with a valid TypeORM relations object.
 For example, for the query of the next section we get:

 ```typescript
 {